cwmill3r/foxhole/README.md

 # foxhole

-A web app to gather feedback about meetings and company events
+Foxhole is a JavaScript and C# webapp for gathering actionable feedback on meetings and company events